WeiqiChen/MOEA-active-module-identification/README.md

 # MOEA-active-module-identification

-This is the MATLAB source code and input data for the paper Chen W, Liu J, He S. Prior knowledge guided active modules identification: an integrated multi-objective approach[J].
+This is the MATLAB source code and input data for the paper

+Chen W, Liu J, He S. Prior knowledge guided active modules identification: an integrated multi-objective approach[J].
 BMC systems biology, 2017, 11(2): 8.

-Data folder provides two experimental networks in .mat format.
+Folder data provides two experimental networks in .mat format.

-Src folder provides the MATLAB source code.
+Folder src provides the MATLAB source code.

 To run this program, simply put data and code in the same folder and run MAIN.m script.